denneya3/Madlib-Program/README.md

 My program makes an HTTP Request to a website to retrieve a random Madlib template.
 It then asks the user a series of questions in an informal manner.

+**After every line, you may be promted to type something.
+Do not type until the ... are over and a prompt is given.
+You'll figure it out!**

 ## Example Madlib Produced:

 	--------------------------------